mas-bandwidth/reliable/README.md

 # Usage

-Reliable is designed to operate with your own network library and your own sockets.
+Reliable is designed to operate with your own network library and sockets.

 To use reliable, create an endpoint on each side of the connection: